justinharris198/technical-indicator-backtest/README.md

 #IV.
 Run the model.

-The model will output into an excel spreadsheet labeled strategy_analysis.xlsx in the same folder as the python script.
+The model will output 3 pyplot graphs with 6 summary data points on the cumulative returns graph and will output an excel spreadsheet labeled strategy_analysis.xlsx in the same folder as the python script.